mishrack/static-web-development/README.md

 # static-web-development
-WebSites with static sontents are shared in this repository.
+WebSites with static contents are shared in this repository.
+Technology used are HTML, CSS, JavaScript..